ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

    into initial synchronization.

-Furthermore, it is advisable to synchronize *all* nodes in your cluster against internal and external servers, and perhaps even against your monitors. ``NTP`` servers should run on bare metal; VM virtualized clocks are not suitable for steady timekeeping.
-For more information, visit `https://www.ntp.org
-<https://www.ntp.org>`_.
-Your organization might already have quality internal
-``NTP`` servers available.
-Sources for ``NTP`` server appliances include the
+Furthermore, it is advisable to synchronize *all* nodes in your cluster against internal and external servers, and perhaps even against your monitors.
+Run ``NTP`` servers on bare metal: VM-virtualized clocks are not suitable for steady timekeeping.
+See `https://www.ntp.org <https://www.ntp.org>`_ for more information about the Network Time Protocol (NTP).
+Your organization might already have quality internal ``NTP`` servers available.
+Sources for ``NTP`` server appliances include the following:
-following:

 * Microsemi (formerly Symmetricom) `https://microsemi.com <https://www.microsemi.com/product-directory/3425-timing-synchronization>`_
 * EndRun `https://endruntechnologies.com <https://endruntechnologies.com/products/ntp-time-servers>`_